 - Moscato Cupcakes with Strawberry Frosting from Homemade Food Junkie

 - Moscato Shrimp Scampi from My World Simplified

 Whose hungry and thirsty now?
 I know I am!
-If you have a favourite Moscato or Moscato tip, make sure to share it with us all in the comments below.
+If you have a favourite Moscato, make sure to share it with us all in the comments below.